How to Extract Files From Multiple Folders [Easy Steps]

 • There are many third-party tools available that make this process easier, as you shall see in this article.

 Extracting files from a single folder is simple as it only involves copying and pasting from one destination.
-But, extracting files from multiple folders is a bit difficult as opening, and closing multiple folders can be quite time-consuming.
+But, extracting files from multiple folders is a bit difficult as opening and closing multiple folders can be pretty time-consuming.

 Can you extract files from multiple folders at once?

-Suppose you have files saved in different folders but want to extract them at once and maybe form a new folder.
+Suppose you have files saved in different folders but want to extract them simultaneously and maybe form a new folder.

 Instead of opening file locations and copying files from one location to another, you need an easier and quicker method.